 What supporting documents do I need to include with my claim?

 The Swedish Crime Victim Compensation and Support Authority will obtain the documentation required for assessing the right to compensation and the amount of any such compensation in so far as the necessary documents are not enclosed.
-This will be done by virtue of the mandate given to the authority by the applicant when submitting the claim.
-If the authority cannot itself obtain the information and documents required, the applicant will instead be given an opportunity to provide them.
+This will be done by virtue of the mandate given to the authority by the claimant when submitting the claim.
+If the authority cannot itself obtain the information and documents required, the claimant will instead be given an opportunity to provide them.